SUPPLIER QUALITY REQUIREMENTS – (PURCHASE ORDER NOTES)

 The SELLER (and any sub-tier suppliers) shall NOT use leaded solder in any product delivered to the BUYER.

+Gold plating electrodeposited.
+Specific plating requirements, if applicable, will be outlined on the face of the procurement drawing.
 The SELLER and/or their sub-tier suppliers shall conform to this special process requirement which must be approved by the BUYER. “(X)” refers to specific approved processors.
 Please refer to Appendix A of this document for a list of the BUYER’S approved special processors.

-The standard for soldering electronic assemblies –Class 3.
+Electroless nickel plating.
+Specific plating requirements, if applicable, will be outlined on the face of the procurement drawing.
 The SELLER and/or their sub-tier suppliers shall conform to this special process requirement which must be approved by the BUYER. “(X)” refers to specific approved processors.
 Please refer to Appendix A of this document for a list of the BUYER’S approved special processors.

 Aluminum chemical film class 3 type II.
 The SELLER and/or their sub-tier suppliers shall conform to this special process requirement which must be approved by the BUYER. “(X)” refers to specific approved processors.
 Please refer to Appendix A of this document for a list of the BUYER’S approved special processors.